Constanța

-As of the 2011 census, Constanța has a population of 283,872.
+As of the 2021 census, Constanța has a population of 263,688.
 The Constanța metropolitan area includes 14 localities within 30 km of the city.
 It is one of the largest metropolitan areas in Romania.
 Ethnic Romanians became a majority in the city in the early 20th century.
 The city still has small Tatar and Greek communities, which were substantial in previous centuries, as well as Turkish and Romani residents, among others.
+Constanța has a rich multicultural heritage, as, throughout history, it has been part of different cultures, including Roman, Byzantine, Bulgarian, and Ottoman.
+Following the Russo-Turkish War (1877–1878), Constanța became part of Romania, and the city, which at the time had a population of just over 5,000 inhabitants, grew significantly throughout the 20th century.

 The Port of Constanța has an area of 39.26 km2 and a length of about 30 km.
 It is the largest port on the Black Sea, and one of the largest ports in Europe.

-Legend has it that Jason landed in Constanța with the Argonauts after finding the Golden Fleece.

 History

-According to Jordanes (after Cassiodorus), the foundation of the city was ascribed to Tomyris, the queen of the Massagetae (the origin and deeds of the Goths):